 The perception that tension among siblings is inevitable can remain only a perception.
-It is possible to ensure that all siblings are happy with the decisions you have made in your succession plan – it is not necessary to leave all of the farm to one child and leave little inheritance to the rest or to ruthlessly cut up the property into unworkable plots of land and not benefit all of your children.
-It is important that you avoid any one sibling from having to borrow money to compensate their other siblings.
+It is possible to ensure that all siblings are happy with the decisions you have made in your succession plan – it is not necessary to leave all of the farms to one child and leave little inheritance to the rest or to ruthlessly cut up the property into unworkable plots of land and not benefit all of your children.
+It is important that you avoid anyone sibling from having to borrow money to compensate their other siblings.
 Seeking professional advice will help ensure everything is dealt with correctly.
 The longer you have to make these decisions the better.

 Despite the potential stress and dissension it may cause, it must be addressed eventually and therefore sooner rather than later is best.
 That way, everyone will know what to expect especially when extenuating circumstances arise; illness or injury leading to early retirement.
 In fact, the earlier the decisions are made, especially in the case of farming, the better.
 If the succession plan has been thought of well in advance of any action then everyone will be well aware of what is expected of them and any friction or dispute can be dealt while you are still around to help.

 Communication is key!
 Statistics show that nearing retirement age farmers have not discussed their succession plan before an issue arises, and show that a few smaller conversations would have diverted the issue.
 Forward planning can become very significant and effective if you take the opportunity to discuss with all relevant family members.
 This will allow you to assemble your expectations but also ensure these align with everyone’s wants and wishes.
 An honest conversation with someone you might have believed to be difficult is key to successfully meeting everyone’s needs.